-Is the Emerald Isle the next on your bucket list and you are on the lookout for an Irish Trip Planner?
-Look no further than our nine-step guide on how to plan a trip to Ireland.
+Is the Emerald Isle next on your bucket list?
+Are you on the lookout for an Irish trip planner?
+This nine-step guide will help you with all you need to know to plan a trip to Ireland.

 Step 1 – Have your passport ready

 First: make sure you have your passport ready!
 This will apply to the majority of nations around the world when travelling to Ireland.

 However, if you are from the UK or an EU country, you’re in luck.
 For the former, any official photo documentation will secure your entry.
 For the latter, you can use a national identity card.

 Step 2 – Obtain your visa (if required)

 After you have your passport or identification secured, you may need a visa to make your trip a reality.
 The Irish Government has an official list of nations whose citizens do not require visas.

 This list applies to the 27 countries of the EU (such as France, Germany, and Italy), and Iceland, Norway, and Liechtenstein (as they are part of the European Economic Area).
 Other countries included are the USA, Canada, Australia, and South Africa.

 If you are thinking of planning a trip to Ireland and your country isn’t on the list, don’t fret!
 Contact your local Irish embassy or consulate to determine the entry requirements.
 Your local government’s website may also provide details.